One United Nations Plaza: Features

 Also, it is no coincidence that the slant-out occurs at exactly the same height as the Church Center for the UN: the 12-story building directly across the street on 44th Street.
 Roche's attention to the building's surroundings rationalized the logical aesthetic look to "deflect one's attention across 44th Street and to the visual panoply of the UN" as one drives north up the UN Plaza street or walks south (note: UN Plaza is a one-way street, running only northbound, as First Avenue was diverted underground and parallels the UN Plaza street to reduce traffic).
 The building is skirted by a second-story facade that slopes outward, thus creating a canopy above the ground floor.

-By accommodating the specific zoning laws of New York City, the result became an instant success.
+By accommodating the specific zoning laws of New York City, the result was an instant success.

 "Svelte of build and spiffily draped in a toga of reflective blue-green glass, the 39-story One United Nations Plaza ... is a friendly neighborhood skyscraper which, leaving a lot to the imagination, has a lot going on inside its 586,000-square-foot bulk," according to William Marlin.
 The Roche-Dinkeloo architects designed One as an architectural complement to the UN Secretariat Building, situated diagonally across the street on First Avenue of the typical "postmodernist" design.
 It is basically the same height as the UN Secretariat — minus three feet.
 One's 505 ft (154 m) height could not be taller according to New York City's zoning laws.
 Therefore, visually and architecturally it was designed with the same visual enthusiasm as the Secretariat Building and became an aesthetic complement to rival the equally-impressive UN headquarters.
 With its glass and aluminum facade similar to its grand neighbor, albeit with some differences discussed below, One UN Plaza became hugely popular. "[The building] is an intelligent counterpoint to the U.N.'s Secretariat Building — the color ... the materials, and the odd shape ... provides an interesting rhythm to play against the Secretariat's even slab."
 Silver states regarding the setbacks: "KRJDA's intentions are beyond the merely anecdotal.
 This is revealed in other interesting aspects.
 The glass and metal wall is folded like paper, forming a few angular prisms horizontally and vertically on the exterior and making it geometrically different from anything nearby in the cityscape."